-  However, we in Stormotion came up with 7 more cool ideas on how to make the recipe app even cooler during the post-MVP stage.
+However, we at Stormotion came up with another 7 cool ideas on how to make the recipe app even cooler during the post-MVP stage.

 👌 Top 7 Advanced Ideas to Improve Your Cooking App

-In many cooking apps this feature is also known as a “home screen”.
-Yet, it doesn’t really matter how you will call it.
+In many cooking apps this feature is also known as “home screen”.
+However, it doesn’t really matter what you call it.
 Its main goal is to keep people engaged with your app as much as possible.
 How does it work?

-- If the app is opened in the morning, you can suggest a few ideas for a breakfast.
+- If the app is opened in the morning, you can suggest a few breakfast ideas.